Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 (Math (with LaTeX) and Geometry/Shading Nodes explanation)[https://www.overleaf.com/read/cnchjmcvnpqt]

 # **Overview**
-The provided *Hopf Fibration Modifier* is a powerful tool that takes any set of points from a 2-sphere and displays them along with their corresponding Hopf fibers.
+The provided *Hopf Fibration Modifier* is a versatile tool, designed to recieve any set of points of $S^2$ and color-cordingly display them along with their corresponding Hopf fibers.
 Although my primary method for generating animations of 2-sphere points has been Python, this modifier isn't tied to a specific approach.
 Feel free to use any method that fits your needs to animate points on $S^2$.

 ## **Creating Animations**